Healthy Chicken Salad

 Chicken salad is a favorite in my family and this lightened-up version is the BEST!
 Crunchy almonds (or pecans), crisp celery, super flavorful chicken, and chewy cranberries all tossed in a Greek yogurt dressing.
 It makes for such a yummy salad and it’s SO good we even enjoy it as a dip with crackers or chips!

 This recipe is extremely easy which is perfect for busy weekdays or even to prep before a gathering!
 You can whip it up in 10-15 minutes and serve it right away!

-To make this Greek yogurt chicken salad, I simply shredded some leftover chicken and tossed it in a bowl with all of the other ingredients.
-Feel free to use rotisserie chicken to make this in a pinch.
-I used Greek yogurt to keep the calories low, but if you want to make this recipe Paleo and nondairy, you can use a whole food mayo.
+To make this Greek yogurt chicken salad, simply shred some leftover chicken and toss it in a bowl with all of the other ingredients.
+Feel free to use rotisserie chicken – I love the flavor that it adds to the salad.
+You could even use canned chicken to make this in a pinch.
+I used nonfat Greek yogurt to keep the calories low, but if you want to make this recipe Paleo and nondairy, you can use a whole food mayo.
 I like the one from Primal Kitchen.

 How Do You Serve This Chicken Salad?

 - I absolutely love chicken salad served on croissants, but to keep lunch light, I usually opt for a thin-sliced whole grain bread.

 - Serve as a dip: place the chicken salad mixture in a bowl and surround it with chips, crackers, veggies, and thinly sliced apples.